Akeilee/Game-Programming-2/README.md

 ## 8501 - Game Programming - 2020/2021
 <br />
-This repo shows a ASCII maze generator and solver for the 8501 coursework at Newcastle University.
+This repo shows an ASCII maze generator and solver for the 8501 coursework at Newcastle University.
 <br /><br />

 It uses a depth-first search algorithm with recursion to create the maze.<br />